moka-guys/dnanexus_qiagen_upload/README.md

 * user_code_file - Text file containing user_code key
 * Logfile - for audit trail

+## Device Registration

+For this app to function, the device must have an active registration in QIAGEN Digital Insights OAuth2 Server.
+For instructions on how to do this / keep this updated, please refer to KB0010624.

 ## How does this app work?

 * This app runs a python scripts located inside a docker image.